luccas-specht/dragons-challence/README.md

 Send me a email luccasspecht70@gmail.com.

-Connect with me at [LinkedIn](https://www.linkedin.com/in/luccas-specht/).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/luccas-specht/).

 Thank you!